Angle-Based Sensor Network Localization: Angle-Based Sensor Network Localization

-{ For an arbitrary sensor network, once the measured angles $a_{ijk}$, $(i,j,k)\in\mathcal{T}_{\hat{\mathcal{G}}}$ are exact, Problem (\ref{qcqp}) will be feasible.
+For an arbitrary sensor network, once the measured angles $a_{ijk}$, $(i,j,k)\in\mathcal{T}_{\hat{\mathcal{G}}}$ are exact, Problem (\ref{qcqp}) is feasible.
 All the results in this paper will be established on the premise that Assumption \ref{as feasible} is valid.
 In practice, it may be difficult for measurements to be exact.
-However, note that even when only a range for each angle is measured, the feasibility of (\ref{qcqp}) can still hold by replacing the first class of equality constraints with inequality constraints.
-More details will be explained in Remark \ref{re advan SDP}. }
+However, even when only a range for each angle is measured, the feasibility of (\ref{qcqp}) still holds by replacing the first class of equality constraints with inequality constraints.
+More details are explained in Remark \ref{re advan SDP}.